 - Germany - There are 16 states in Germany.
 In 1949 the Federal Republic of Germany was formed and Germany was reunified in 1990.

-- India - There are 28 states and seven union territories in India.
+- India - There are 28 states and eight union territories in India.
 The Constitution of India established the Republic of India as a federal union in 1950.

 - Mexico - It has 31 states and one federal district.